Mt Kilimambogo Hike – Oldonyo Sabuk

 How to Prepare for the Hike

-- Engage in active cardio exercises such as aerobics, walking, running, cycling, and swimming among others the week prior to the event.
+- Engage in active cardio exercises such as aerobics, walking, running, cycling, and swimming, among others, the week prior to the event.

 - Set aside the day before the hike for resting--take a break from exercises.